abhiramkothapalli/Stock-Trading-Framework/README.md

 Setup:

-RUNME offers a quick run of the framework on an UNIX system. for non-UNIX systems run main.py in the src directory.
+RUNME offers a quick run of the framework on an UNIX system.
+For non-UNIX systems run main.py in the src directory.

 src/variables.py contains important environment variables such as strategy name, starting balance, email notification setup, and debug settings